-Fruiting banana plants require temperatures that average about 80°F during the day and about 70°F at night.
-Constant humidity of about 50 percent and daylight around twelve hours each day are ideal.
+Fruiting banana plants require temperatures that average about 80°F (26°C) during the day and about 70°F (21°C) at night.
+Constant humidity of about 50 percent and daylight of around twelve hours each day is ideal.
 Bananas will fruit in less than ideal conditions but the quality of the fruit will suffer.

 There are two types of bananas: dessert bananas which are commonly eaten out-of-hand and in various desserts, and cooking bananas which are starchy and almost exclusively used for cooking.
 Cooking bananas include plantains.